easyt0re/piecewiseLinearModel/README.md

 ### implementation
 - unite the XY stage (merge OL and DMIMO)
 - collision detection for DMIMO
+- turn off gravity for DMIMO
 - a more comprehensive sweep for the stable stiffness of the wall with OL
 - rewrite *userHandInit.m*
-- do collision detection with a region instead of a line (dead-zone/dead-band)
+- ~do collision detection with a region instead of a line (dead-zone/dead-band)~ this was implemented to some extent.
+(20191119)
 - do documentation for all the save files and figures

 ### additional checks